Poster Stamp

 - Pre-made envelopes and cards made mailing simpler, and they could serve as billboards that were seen by multitudes.
 Labels could be flexibly stuck on as desired.

 - Improvements in printing made chromo-lithography reasonable in cost.
-Photography and chemistry could be used to multiply a single image into 100 or more copies at a time, and multiple stones could be prepared, each aligned to accurately print the needed colors.
+Photography and chemistry could be used to multiply a single image into 100 or more copies at a time, and multiple stones could be more easily prepared, each aligned to accurately print the needed colors.

 Eventually the popularity of colorful, artistic street posters gave rise to the selling of smaller copies- which could be made so inexpensively that they could be given away, whereas owning full size posters was a luxury.
 In Europe especially then, adults were already primed to take an interest in poster stamps as collectables.